magahet/rl/projects/pr1/README.md

 # Running code

-All experiments can be run with the following.
+All experiments can be run with the following:

     python pr1.py